Caesar2011/denotrain/README.md

   // Returning a json
   return {"hello": "world"};
 });

+// Hook up the router on "/admin".
+The routes are now
+// available on "/admin" and "/admin/edit"
 app.use("/admin", router);

 app.get("/:id", (ctx) => {
   // Use url parameters
   return "Hello World with ID: " + ctx.req.param.id